“We’re not dealing with files. We’re dealing with people that we live with.”

 , Metcalfe shares valuable tips for taking a culturally sensitive approach to facilitating training and managing crisis in the workplace.
 You won’t want to miss this critical conversation—it can help you develop a more inclusive and caring culture of safety in your workplace, no matter what you do for a living.

-Making crisis management skills culturally relevant empowers an individual to see the benefits in every aspect of their life—not just at work.
+Making culturally sensitive training relevant empowers an individual to see the benefits in every aspect of their life—not just at work.

 Trudy Metcalfe’s experience as a crisis worker has informed her perspective on life—training can be a source of empowerment for individuals to proactively address stressors before they escalate, and keep their cool when a crisis explodes around them.
 “If there’s a way we could reach everybody . . . just making it available so that people are able to just use it in their everyday life when they’re out on there on the side of the street, or in the grocery store, if they see something happening, they can respond to it in an appropriate manner.”